Krunklehorn/io-scene-gzrs2/README.md

 The "Ambient Occlusion" bake type gives quick, decent results and doesn't require fiddling with lights.

 Although unrealistic, it's always a nice touch.
-Advanced users should consider baking it using the "Emit" type for extra control.
+Advanced users should consider baking it using the "Emit" pass for extra control.

 1. Create two new images, same settings as your diffuse lightmap.
 One for AO and another for mixing.
 2. Link the AO lightmap in the world tab.